read more books, ask more questions | look | i-D

-Tristan wears Jacket, trousers and pocket square Dunhill.
-Jumper Woolrich.
-Braces British Braces.
+Tristan wears jacket, trousers, and pocket square Dunhill.
+Sweater Woolrich.
+Suspenders British Braces.

 Tristan wears coat Margaret Howell.
 Trousers Kenzo.
 Hat Stephen Jones.
 Briefcase Dunhill.
 Shoes (worn throughout) G.H Bass Weejuns.
 Henry wears coat Dries Van Noten.
 Trousers Prada.
 Shoes (worn throughout) G.H Bass Weejuns.

-Tristan wears jumper Dior Homme.
+Tristan wears sweater Dior Homme.
 Hat Stephen Jones.
 Henry wears coat and trousers J.W.Anderson.
 Hat Loewe.

 Coat Margaret Howell.
 Trousers Kenzo.
 Hat Stephen Jones.
 Briefcase Dunhill.